-Young drivers are also novice drivers.
-We refer to 16 to 24 year old drivers as young novice drivers in this report.
+In this report, the term young novice drivers refers to 16-24 year old car drivers.
 Young novice drivers are over-represented in crashes.
-This is true for all developed nations with mass motorization in which young people mostly start to drive as soon as they have reached the age limit for learning to drive.
-At its root, there are two causes for this over-representation in crashes: lack of mostly higher-order driving skills due to lack of experience; and risk-taking tendencies due to their young age.
-The age factor has two interrelated components: a biological component (i.e. having a brain which has not yet completely matured) and a social component (youth culture, lifestyle).
-Higher order driving skills include hazard perception, risk awareness, and calibration.
-Novice drivers do not always 'see' the potential hazards which are hidden in evolving traffic scenes when they drive; when they 'see' them they do not always assess risks properly, and they are also inclined to overestimate their skills.
-As a result, they sometimes tend to engage in driving tasks which exceed their still limited abilities.
-That is, their skills are poorly calibrated, such as driving too fast for the circumstances.
-Young drivers can also be more easily distracted, cannot always resist peer pressure, and are more often fatigued and they drive at night more often than older drivers.
-Drink driving occurs almost as often with young drivers than with older ones, but it has a more devastating effect on their driving capabilities.
-Although they do not drink and drive more often, they do drive more often under the influence of illegal psychoactive substances such as cannabis.
-What also contributes to their higher risk is that they drive more often in older cars with less safety features than in new cars, and drive more often in circumstances which are difficult for all drivers, such as driving at night and driving with peers.
+At its root the causes for this over-representation are their young age, lack of on-road experience, lifestyle and other factors such as risktaking.
+The age factor has two interrelated components: a biological component (i.e., having a brain which has not yet completely matured) and a social component (youth culture, lifestyle).
+Lack of experience causes a high crash risk due to underdeveloped higher order driving skills like include hazard perception, risk awareness, and calibration.
+Young drivers can also be more easily distracted, cannot always resist peer pressure, are more often fatigued and drive at night more often than older drivers.
+Drink driving occurs almost as often with young drivers as with older ones, but it has a more detrimental effect on their driving capabilities.
+Furthermore, they drive more often than older drivers under the influence of illegal psychoactive substances such as cannabis.

+The fact that young drivers drive often in older cars with fewer safety features contributes to their higher risk.
+Furthermore, they drive more often in circumstances that are difficult for all drivers, such as driving at night and driving with peers.
 In general, young male drivers have a higher crash risk than young female drivers but only in relation to the most severe crashes.